marrlab/vlm_cytomorphology_eval/README.md

 This is a repository for automated evaluation of VLM models on cytology tasks and datasets.

+**Important: Read the entire README before you start working on the project, using and modifying the code!**

-**Important: If you are working on the code, inform everyone in the project, what you intend to change.
-Ask for permission to change the logic of the code or the folder structure and naming conventions.**
+**If you are developing the code, inform the whole project group in Slack, what you intend to change.
+Ask Ivan for permission to change the logic of the code or the folder structure and naming conventions.**

 **If you have any questions, ask Ivan or someone else in the project team.**